kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_triple/function_while.md

         }
     ],
     "isModule": false,
-    "text": "do do do function while while while while", "fileName": "__root__",
+    "source": "do do do function while while while while", "fileName": "__root__",
     "flags": 0,
     "start": 0,